wgrewe/wgrewe.github.io/readme.md

 Welcome to Weston Grewe's portfolio of projects.
 These projects range from very applied data science (such as analyzing bike lanes in Denver) to pure mathematics.
 Please check out any of the projects below.

 ## About Me
 Hi, I'm Weston!
-I am a PhD student in Operations Research at the University of Colorado Denver with an expected graduation data of May 2024.
-This summer (2022) I will be a data science intern for Transamerica.
+I am a PhD student in Operations Research at the University of Colorado Denver with an expected graduation data of Dec 2023.

 My primary research areas are linear programming and combinatorial optimization.
 In particular, I am very interested in diameters of polyhedra and circuit augmentation algorithms.
 Prior to my program at CU Denver, I completed a BS and MS in pure mathematics at Cal Poly San Luis Obispo.
 I wrote a senior project where I studied functional analysis and the invariant subspace problem for compact operators.
 For my master's thesis I homogenized a cardiac tissue model to analyze large scale behavior of the tissue.